dcarroll/connected-service-tutorial/index.md

 ---
 layout: home
-title: Lightning App Builder Tutorial
+title: Salesforce Connected Services Walkthrough
 ---
-In this tutorial you will use Salesforce Lightning App Builder to create a custom application using components built with the Lightning Component Framework.
-This sample Field Sales app will give users the ability to quickly view their most important sales information in the Salesforce1 Mobile Application.
-This sample app includes both standard and custom components.
-To learn more about custom components, see the <a href="http://developerforce.github.io/lightning-components-tutorial/" target="_blank">Lightning Components Tutorial</a>.
+In this walkthrough you will use Salesforce Connected Service to add Salesforce data to an existing MVC Web App.
+This walkthrough is intended to give you a feel for working with the Salesforce Connected Service and the Salesforce Toolkit for .NET.

 ## What You Will Learn

-- Use the Lightning App Builder
-- Work with Lightning Components and Actions in Lightning App Builder
-- Include your app in the Salesforce1 Mobile Application
+- How to add the Salesforce Connected Service in Visual Studio
+- Create a views and controller methods to display Salesforce data, create and edit Salesforce data and delete Salesforce data
+- Create a view and controller for handling errors when interacting with the Salesforce APIs

 ## Prerequisites

-- To complete this workshop, all you need is a modern browser and a connection to the Internet
+- To complete this walkthrough, all you need is Visual Studio 15
-- A working knowledge of Salesforce administration is assumed
-- No prior knowledge of Salesforce Lightning Components is required
+- No prior knowledge of Salesforce APIs is required

 ## Browser Requirements